Russians win hockey gold with 4-3 OT win over Germany

 Stocked with former NHL players – Datsyuk, Voynov, Ilya Kovalchuk, Mikhail Grigorenko and Nikita Nesterov – the Russians were by far the most talented team in the tournament.
 U.S. coach Tony Granato said they may be as good as 20 of the 31 NHL teams.

+Oddsmakers made the Russians the favorite, and they showed it after an opening loss to Slovakia, getting better as the tournament went on, which was a complete reversal from Sochi.

+”It means a lot,” said Kovalchuk, who was voted tournament MVP. ”This was my dream from when I was 5 years old when I started to play.”

-The skill primarily from the Kontinental Hockey League was on full display – and the Russians needed it against disciplined, opportunistic Germany, which had all of its players from leagues in its homeland.
+The skill primarily from the Kontinental Hockey League was on full display with the gold medal at stake – and the Russians needed it against disciplined, opportunistic Germany, which had all of its players from leagues in its homeland.

-Voynov, at the Olympics because he was banned from the NHL in 2015 for a domestic abuse conviction, cashed in a turnover by Germany’s Yasin Ehliz in the final moments of the first period to open the scoring.
-Voynov’s shot from just inside the blue line got past aus den Birken and in with just 0.5 seconds on the clock.
+Voynov, at the Olympics because he was banned from the NHL in 2015 for a domestic abuse conviction, scored what could’ve been a back-breaking goal with 0.5 seconds left in the first period, but Germany got a good bounce on a fluky tying goal by Felix Schultz midway through the second.
+That set the stage for a wild third period.

 —